superruzafa/visual-scala-reference/_en/functions/filter.md

 `filter` creates a collection with those elements that satisfy the predicate `p` and discarding the rest.

-@include [figure.html source="images/filter.svg" desc="Diagram of the function filter"]
+@include [figure.html source="images/filter.svg" desc="Diagram of the filter function"]